2 Corinthians 1

 19For the Son of God, Jesus Christ, who was preached among you by us, even by me and Silvanus and Timotheus, was not yea and nay, but in him was yea.

-Jesus Christ is introduced not as an abstract doctrine but as the preached message: the Son of God, who was preached among you.
-And Christ's defining characteristic is that He is not “yea and nay” - not equivocal, not mixed, not undecided.
-He is the “yea.”
-He is a yes all the way through.
+Jesus Christ is the preached message: the Son of God, who was preached among you.
+And Christ's defining characteristic is that He is the “yea” - a yes all the way through.

 20For all the promises of God in him are yea, and in him Amen, unto the glory of God by us.